The Cernuschi Museum from the 19th to the 21th century.

 The Cernuschi Museum has a heritage of 140 years of discoveries reflecting the changing Western vision of Asian art.
 The collection, brought back from Asia by Henri Cernuschi at a time when the Impressionists had a passion for Japanese prints, made the mansion on Avenue Vélasquez a centre of Japonisme from 1876 to 1896.

-Following the program of reforms in China the 1980s, the large Chinese museums began to open up to the international scene: during the following two decades, the Cernuschi Museum hosted major exhibitions of works from China, introducing Parisian visitors to bronzes from Shanghai Museum, the origins of celadon and the spectacular Buddhas from Shandong, for example.
+Following the program of reforms in China the 1980s, the large Chinese museums began to open up to the international scene: during the following two decades, the Cernuschi Museum hosted major exhibitions of works from China, introducing Parisian visitors to bronzes from the Shanghai Museum, or the origins of celadon and the spectacular Buddhas from Shandong, for example.

 The renovation of the Cernuschi Museum has helped promote its collections of ancient and modern art works and enhanced its image: the international impact of the exhibitions devoted to the Chinese artists of the School of Paris strengthened the close ties between the museum and the Asian artists active in Paris in the past and today.